LorenzoPiombini/Database/README.md

 gcc -o bin/isam.db obj/debug.o obj/file.o obj/hash_tbl.o obj/input.o obj/lock.o obj/main.o obj/parse.o obj/record.o obj/sort.o obj/str_op.o

 ``````

-This C software has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, tested on Centos Stream Release 9.
-it has not been tested on Windows or MacOS and other Linux distros bisides the ones mentioned above.

 now you have the program is compiled and we can run it.